Killer Instinct (1994 video game): Release

 The Europe, Australia, Canada, and US releases of the SNES game have black cartridge casing, instead of the standard grey shell.
 Nintendo made a large-scale advertising campaign.

 A Game Boy port was also made, but cuts were necessary due to the system's limitations.
-As a result, neither Cinder nor Riptor are featured and the moves were severely altered due to the more limited controls of the portable.
+As a result, neither Cinder nor Riptor are featured, and the moves were severely altered due to the more limited controls of the portable.
 Unlike the original, the Game Boy version received poorer reviews.
-The game's support for Super Game Boy adds some coloring, and a two player versus match by inserting a second controller.

-Killer Cuts, an arranged soundtrack CD featuring original music from Killer Instinct, was released as a pack-in for the SNES release of the game, included with the first 100,000 copies sold in the US and the first 20,000 copies sold in Canada.
+The game's support for Super Game Boy adds some coloring, and a two player versus match by inserting a second controller.Killer Cuts, an arranged soundtrack CD featuring original music from Killer Instinct, was released as a pack-in for the SNES release of the game, included with the first 100,000 copies sold in the US and the first 20,000 copies sold in Canada.
 The soundtrack was digitally re-released as part of a double-album set with the Killer Instinct: Season One soundtrack on October 14, 2014.

 A digital port of the game's arcade version, titled Killer Instinct Classic, is available as part of the "Season One Ultra Edition" of Killer Instinct for the Xbox One.
-This port was developed by Code Mystics and includes a number of additional features, such as a new training mode, unlockable character sprite galleries and cutscenes, several visual filters, and the ability to play the game in both its original 1.4 revision and its later 1.5D revision.
+This port was developed by Code Mystics and published by Microsoft Studios, and includes a number of additional features, such as a new training mode, unlockable character sprite galleries and cutscenes, several visual filters, and the ability to play the game in both its original 1.4 revision and its later 1.5D revision.
 An update in late December 2014 added online multiplayer functionality.
+The SNES version was re-released on the Nintendo Classics service on February 21, 2024.